Training structure

 Faculty of Science

-The aim of this course is to introduce students to the diversity of plants in tropical environments, from a botanical, morphological and functional point of view.
-Lessons include an introduction to tropical biodiversity and its observation, the taxonomic and phylogenetic diversity of the major tropical families, the life forms of tropical plants (morphology and anatomy, architecture), their ecophysiology (diversity of phenolic compounds, link with adaptation and distribution), functional ecology (general notions, responses to environmental gradients, specializations, plant succession), the diversity of biotic interactions, notions of coevolution (symbioses, reproductive systems, dispersal).
+This course aims to introduce students to the diversity of plants in tropical environments, from both a botanical and morphological as well as a functional perspective.
+The course includes an introduction to tropical biodiversity and its observation, the taxonomic and phylogenetic diversity of the major tropical families, the life forms of tropical plants (morphology and anatomy, architecture), their ecophysiology (diversity of phenolic compounds, link with adaptation and distribution), functional ecology (general concepts, responses to environmental gradients, specializations, plant succession), the diversity of biotic interactions, and concepts of coevolution (symbiosis, reproductive systems, dispersal).

 M1 S2 internship